 In May 2017, the Board and the Company's stockholders approved the 2017 Equity Incentive Plan (the "2017 Plan"), which became effective in connection with the IPO.
 The 2017 Plan provides for the issuance of stock options, restricted stock units and other awards to employees, directors and consultants of the Company.
 A total of 2,413,659 shares of the Company's common stock were initially reserved for issuance under the 2017 Plan, which is the sum of (1) 900,000 shares, (2) the number of shares reserved for issuance under the 2005 Plan at the time the 2017 Plan became effective and (3) shares subject to stock options or other stock awards under the 2005 Plan that would have otherwise been returned to the 2005 Plan (up to a maximum of 1,314,752 shares).
-The number of shares of common stock reserved for issuance under the 2017 Plan will automatically increase on January 1 of each year, beginning on January 1, 2018 by the lesser of (1) 5% of the number of shares of the Company's capital stock outstanding on December 31st of the preceding calendar year or (2) such number of shares as determined by the Board.
-As a result of the adoption of the 2017 Plan, no further grants may be made under the 2005 Plan.
+Under an "evergreen" provision, the number of shares of common stock reserved for issuance under the 2017 Plan will automatically increase on January 1 of each year, beginning on January 1, 2018 and ending on and including January 1, 2027, by of 5% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year or a lesser number of shares determined by our Board of Directors.
+In accordance with the evergreen provision, the number of shares of common stock reserved for issuance to 5% of the total number of shares of capital stock outstanding on December 31, 2018 by 491,356 shares, which was equal to 5% of the total number of shares of capital stock outstanding on December 31, 2017.